BardezAnAvatar/Starbound-bardez-mORE-liquids-FU-compatability/README.md

 - Adds centrifugable recipes from mORE Liquids to FU advanced centrifuges
 - Adds all conversion recipes from liquids to solids from mORE Liquids to Atomic Furnace
 - Adds in some somewhat more intelligent and variant language to the liquids, not just the "pulled this out too soon" text.

-- TODO for future releases:
+- Adds research nodes to FU research tree for the molten items in the geology tree

-   - Add research nodes to FU research tree for the molten items in the chemistry tree
+TODO: experiment if I can remove indexes with tests on `/path/-`

 ## Attributions